Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/6-design-evaluation.md

 ### 1) Usability Assessment

-According to ISO 9241 <d-cite key="ISO9241"></d-cite>, _usability_ is defined as _``the extent to which a system, product or service can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use''._
+According to ISO 9241 <d-cite key="ISO9241"></d-cite>, _usability_ is defined as
+>the extent to which a system, product or service can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.

 In line with this definition and the teleoperation context, effectiveness is the degree of accuracy and completeness in which the user reaches the teleoperation goal, whereas efficiency is related to the resources being used (e.g., time, cost, human effort, etc.) with respect to the achieved outcome <d-cite key="ISO9241"></d-cite>.
 Effectiveness and efficiency are considered as the objective usability measures, which depend on the teleoperation task.
 On the other hand, satisfaction determines the degree in which the users' needs and expectations are met as a result of the use of the teleoperation system <d-cite key="ISO9241"></d-cite>.
 It is determined according to the user's emotional, physical, and cognitive responses.